garrardkitchen/blog/content/posts/permission-denied-while-trying-to-connect-to-the-docker-daemon-socket.md

 sudo usermod -a -G docker <user>
 ```

-I ran `docker ps` again but still now dice. 🤔.
+I ran `docker ps` again but still no dice. 🤔.

-I then checked the status of docker service using this command:
+I then checked the status of the docker service using this command:

 ```powershell
 sudo systemctl status docker